 For example, you can see in the image how to reach out is offering a huge offer of 60% holiday sale for limited users only.
-These type of email persuade user to take quick action on your email.
+This type of email persuades users to take quick action on your email.

 2. Product launch email

 Many companies send product launch emails to their subscribers.
 Because emails are the most convenient and cost-effective way of announcing a product launch.
-These types of promotional emails are sent to grab users attention on upcoming and latest products launched by companies.
+These types of promotional emails are sent to grab the user’s attention on upcoming and latest products launched by companies.

 Promotional email can help you in analyzing the response of subscribers for your product.
 For example, if your company is planning to launch a new product after four months then you can create an enticing email template to tell your subscribers about your new product.
 And in your next email, you can try to get the response of subscribers by taking the survey or pre-orders.

 This type of email is sent to promote and spread awareness about the sales that are going on in your products and stores.
 People come across these types of emails related to summer, winter, and end of season sales.
 And many businesses have found that subscribers become more active and interactive when they send an email related to the summer, winter, and end of season sales.

 Because your subscribers signed up for your mailing list because they have an interest in your product and by sending promotional sale email you are encouraging them to convert into paying customers.

 Generally, these types of promotional emails are sent to subscribers to inform them about upcoming or current sales.
 So, whenever you feel that it’s the right time to grab user attention on your product then you can craft an email with an enticing subject line that can show that there is some sale going on in your store and product.